-You need to think hard before volunteering on your travels.
-I’ve seen a handful of times now, in forums and discussions amongst travellers, the mention of visiting an orphanage in context of other main must-see tourist sites.
-Specifically it has been in relation to Cambodia, and in other instances, Africa.
+You need to think hard before volunteering on your travels and you need to think even harder about visiting an orphanage.
+I’ve seen a handful of times now, in forums and discussions amongst travellers, the mention of an orphanage visit in the context of other main must-see tourist sites.
+Specifically, it has been in relation to Cambodia, and in other instances, countries in Africa.
 It goes a little something like this:

 “Angkor Wat, the bamboo train, the Killing Fields and visit an orphanage for the day!”

 It appears poverty has become a spectator sport, a chance for a traveller to expend pity and show their compassion for a fleeting moment in between fish pedicures and boozy buckets.
-If you are treating it as just another ‘thing to do’ then please don’t bother – stick to helping at a summer camp if you want to play games with a bunch of kids.
+If you are treating it as just another ‘thing to do’ then please don’t bother.

 Children Are Not Tourist Attractions

 Friends-International, with the backing of UNICEF, launched a campaign called Think Child Safe: ‘Children Are Not Tourist Attractions’ to partner with tourists to end what is known as orphanage tourism in Cambodia.

 This is typically a situation where children approach tourists to visit their orphanage, which is usually followed by a performance or dance routine.
 This can also be the case in many other countries.

 A research report into Cambodian residential institutions (orphanages) has revealed that “tourist visits, despite tourists’ best intentions, cause more harm than good” and that it is “often conducted by unscrupulous business operators, rather than help child protection, rights and education standards” as well as contributing to “the separation of Cambodian families.”